 Yes.
 The toxins attack the central nervous system (including the brain).
 It’s not easy to predict how different exposures may affect different people, due to the genetic variability of individuals.
 Hence, one person’s body may have less success than another’s at detoxifying contaminants and so be affected after just one flight, whilst others may be unaffected after years of exposure.
 Depending on detoxifying efficiency, the adverse health effects may be cumulative.
-Therefore, anyone frequently (which means once or more a week) repeatedly exposed is especially at risk.
+Therefore, anyone frequently flying (which means once or more a week) is repeatedly exposed and is therefore especially at risk.

 Are all aircraft prone to engine oil leaks?

 All jet aircraft including turboprops are susceptible to fume events.

 Some aircraft have a worse history with the worst offenders being the BAe 146, Boeing 757.

 How long has the problem been known about?

 The first well-documented case was of a C-130 Hercules navigator becoming incapacitated after breathing contaminated cabin air in 1977.
 The neurotoxic properties of organophosphates have been known about since before the Second World War.
 The toxicity of heated jet oil was known from 1954.

 In today’s existing modern bleed air aircraft, the quality of cabin air could be improved, and the risk of contamination by engine oil reduced, with these known solutions: